Thursday, March 4, 2021

 "The wind whips the waves, cresting each one - like a conjuror's trick - with wild white horses."

 Wind is a natural phenomena we experience every day but how can it be explained (with illustrations) in a picture book?
-Graham Baker-Smith has achieved this in a truly special book which follows on from his previous The Rhythm of the Rain.
+Grahame Baker-Smith has achieved this in a truly special book which follows on from his previous The Rhythm of the Rain.
 I highly recommend this book for all school libraries.
 I was pleased to see this beautiful book is not very expensive.
 Take a look here to see some of the illustrations.

 Other picture books about the wind: